New or Expanded Interconnection Receipt Points

 Rule No. 39

-- The second step is a written and funded request for Preliminary Engineering Study after the Interconnection Capacity Study is completed.
+- The third step is a written and funded request for Preliminary Engineering Study after the Interconnection Capacity Study is completed.
 In this step SoCalGas will include cost estimates for land acquisition, site development, right-of-way, metering, gas quality, permitting, regulatory, environmental, unusual construction costs, and operating and maintenance costs, which are not included in an Interconnection Capacity Study.